-RadCube is an ESA technology demonstration mission, focused on demonstrating the use of small satellites (CubeSat form factor) and minaturised instrument technologies for space weather monitoring.
+RadCube was an ESA technology demonstration mission, focused on demonstrating the use of small satellites (CubeSat form factor) and minaturised instrument technologies for space weather monitoring.

 Mission Summary

-RadCube is an ESA technology demonstration mission performed under the auspices of the GSTP programme.
-The CubeSat development is led by C3S (Hungary), and successfully launched on 17 August 2021 at 01:27 UTC to a sun-synchronous low-Earth orbit (LEO).
+RadCube was an ESA technology demonstration mission performed under the auspices of the GSTP programme.
+The CubeSat development was led by C3S (Hungary), and successfully launched on 17 August 2021 at 01:27 UTC to a sun-synchronous low-Earth orbit (LEO).
+After three years in orbit, RadCube re-entered in August 2024.

-Imperial College London is providing MAGIC (MAGnetometer from imperial College), a vector magnetometer built around magnetoresistive sensors, which will be used to measure the magnetic field and monitor magnetospheric space weather via the detection of field aligned currents and changes in the magnetic field.
-MAGIC is part of RadMag, a compact instrument suite led by EK (Hungary) which also consists of energetic particle detectors (RadTel).
+Imperial College London provided MAGIC (MAGnetometer from imperial College), a vector magnetometer built using magnetoresistive sensors.
+MAGIC was part of RadMag, a compact instrument suite led by EK (Hungary) which also consists of energetic particle detectors (RadTel).
 MAGIC will be deployed by means of a tape spring motorized boom provided by Astronika (Poland).

 RADCUBE